pflanze/better-qmail-remote/README.md

 ## Configuration

-better-qmail-remote tries to use sane defaults, so the only files needed are the key(s), which are expected to be found under the glob `/var/qmail/control/dkim/*.key`.
+better-qmail-remote tries to use sane defaults, so the only files needed are:

+* the key(s), which are expected to be found under the glob `/var/qmail/control/dkim/*.key`.
 The file name without the dot and suffix is taken to be the selector name.
 For every key file, `qmail-remote` also looks for the following files and if present uses their contents (just their first line, usually) instead of the defaults:

     * `$selector.method.txt`: the 'c' value in the signature, default:
         `relaxed/relaxed`
     * `$selector.algorithm.txt`: the key algorithm ('a' value in the signature), default: `rsa-sha256`

     There is also a left-over from the old way how the original project better-qmail-remote is based on was configured, see the "XML config file structure" section.

+* the `spamcheck` script, which is installed in `/etc/better-qmail-remote/sbin/` as part of running `setup-debounce`.
+This script is called with the path to a mail file, and must print at least an `X-Spam-Status:.*score=(\S+)` header.

 ### Key generation